-Minco Exploration is committed to high standards of corporate social responsibility.
+Minco Exploration is committed to high standards of corporate social responsibility and environmental, social and governance ("ESG") matters.
 Health, safety, and environmental protection are core values.
 Minco seeks to ensure open and transparent communication with all stakeholders including landowners, neighbours, communities, and regional and national authorities.